top of page

 Abstract 4

-Existing research argues that rebel organizations that recruit women have higher prospects for survival and victory.
-However, we have limited understanding about the conditions under which female recruitment can be advantageous for rebel groups.
-I argue that female combatants’ impact on conflict duration is conditional on the prevalence of traditional gender norms.
-I conduct survival analysis using a global sample of rebel groups from 1979 to 2009 at macro-level, and at micro-level, I leverage the district-level variation on gender norms within a single conflict using large-N data from Kurdish Armed Insurgency.
+Existing research demonstrated that women participate in two-thirds of rebel groups in various roles, yet little is known about the conditions under which female recruitment can benefit rebel groups.
+I argue that groups with female combatants are more likely to survive longer than all-male groups, and that female combatants’ impact on conflict duration is conditional on the prevalence of traditional gender norms.
+I conduct survival analysis using a global sample of rebel groups from 1979 to 2009 at the macro-level, and at the micro-level, I leverage the district-level variation on gender norms within a single conflict using large-N data from Kurdish Armed Insurgency.
 The results suggest that female members’ advantage in sustaining the rebellion is only salient in societies with restrictive gender norms regarding women’s participation in public life.
 In contrast, female members do not appear to contribute to rebel group survivability through unique gendered ways in societies embracing more gender-egalitarian norms.
-The results have important research and policy implications which highlight the need to understand gender disparities as a mainstream security issue.
+The results have important research and policy implications highlighting the need to understand gender disparities as a mainstream security issue.

 Abstract 5